 Exchanges of potentially dilutive AAP units are assumed to have occurred at the beginning of the period and the incremental income attributable to PAGP resulting from the assumed exchanges is representative of the incremental income that would have been attributable to PAGP if the assumed exchanges occurred on that date.
-See Note 12 to our Consolidated Financial Statements included in Part IV of our 2022 Annual Report on Form 10-K for information regarding exchanges of AAP units.
+See Note 11 to our Consolidated Financial Statements included in Part IV of our 2023 Annual Report on Form 10-K for information regarding exchanges of AAP units.
 PAGP LTIP awards that are deemed to be dilutive are reduced by a hypothetical share repurchase based on the remaining unamortized fair value, as prescribed by the treasury stock method in guidance issued by the FASB.
-See Note 18 to our Consolidated Financial Statements included in Part IV of our 2022 Annual Report on Form 10-K for information regarding PAGP LTIP awards.
+See Note 17 to our Consolidated Financial Statements included in Part IV of our 2023 Annual Report on Form 10-K for information regarding PAGP LTIP awards.

-On a weighted-average basis, for each of the three months ended March 31, 2023 and 2022, the possible exchange of 47 million AAP units would not have had a dilutive effect on basic net income per Class A share.
-For each of the three months ended March 31, 2023 and 2022, our PAGP LTIP awards were dilutive; however, this did not change the presentation of diluted weighted average Class A shares outstanding or diluted net income per Class A share
+On a weighted-average basis, for the three months ended March 31, 2024 and 2023, the possible exchange of 36 million and 47 million AAP units, respectively, would not have had a dilutive effect on basic net income per Class A share.
+For each of the three months ended March 31, 2024 and 2023, our PAGP LTIP awards were dilutive; however, this did not change the presentation of diluted weighted average Class A shares outstanding or diluted net income per Class A share.